 Add Credit

-A Command to accept credit to be applied to ESME when ESME is operating in Prepayment Mode on receipt of: a UTRN from a Type 1 Device or a UTRN from an Authorised party.
+A Command to accept credit to be applied to ESME when ESME is operating in Prepayment Mode on receipt of: a UTRN from a PMIDD or a UTRN from an Authorised party.

-In executing the Command following receipt of a UTRN from a Type 1 Device ESME shall be capable of applying credit as set out in Section 5.6.2.2.
+In executing the Command following receipt of a UTRN from a PPMID ESME shall be capable of applying credit as set out in Section 5.6.2.2.

 In executing the Command following receipt of a UTRN from an Authorised party, ESME shall be capable of: